 From the Road to the Track: My Journey as a Young Athlete and Why I’m Now a Mental Performance Coach

 I wasn’t out there because I thought it was “good for me” or because I was trying to impress anyone.
 No, I ran because it felt right.
 I loved the rush.
 I loved the competition—even if I was competing with myself.
 So while the other kids had their team sports, I had my solo runs, up and down that same stretch of pavement.
-Who needs a coach when you can make your own rules, right?
+(I know, she was an odd duck)

 By high school, I was winning races, making a name for myself, and feeling pretty good about it.
 But here’s where things went sideways: the nerves and pressure kicked in.
 I wasn’t prepared for how hard it would be to face my own mind.
 I could nail a race, but afterward, instead of celebrating, I’d be curled up in fear, dreading the next competition.
 I’d finish provincials in cross-country, have a solid performance, and instead of soaking in the win, all I could feel was relief that I had another year to go before doing it all over again.
 Talk about self-sabotage.